amlacommerce/znode-docs/docs/troubleshooting/README.md

 **Bottom line:** This error can be safely ignored if not interested in Znode's deprecated SSRS reports.

-## TypeScript Compilation Errors
+## TypeScript Compiler (TSC) Errors

-**Problem:** When opening the Znode solution with Visual Studio (likely 2019), complilation error(s) fail the build.
-Znode's internal developers still use Visual Studio 2017 and it has been noted that Visual Studio 2019's TS compiler is more strict in some places.
+**Possible Problem A:** When building the Znode solution with Visual Studio (likely 2019), complilation error(s) cause the build to fail.

-**Solution:** Add a `// @ts-ignore` comment on the line immediately above the line that is failing.
+**Solution:** Znode's internal developers still use Visual Studio 2017 and it has been noted that Visual Studio 2019's TS compiler is more strict in some places, reporting a possible error when the code is actually fine.
+To relax the compiler, place a `// @ts-ignore` comment on the line immediately above the line that is failing.

 For example: